- If PUBG refuses to launch after an update, you may use our quick tips to solve this error.

 3. Repair the Visual C++ Redistributable

-- PUBG players have also confirmed that repairing the 2017 Visual C++ redistributable fixes Battlegrounds when it isn’t launching.
-You can do that by right-clicking PlayerUnknown’s Battlegrounds on Steam’s Library section and selecting Properties.
+- You can fix the Visual C++ that by right-clicking PlayerUnknown’s Battlegrounds on Steam’s Library section and selecting Properties.

 - Select the Local Files tab (which includes the Verify Integrity of Game Files option).